-- 1. Make sure your home's electrical system is properly grounded. - 2.
-Let Walton EMC install a meter-mounted surge suppressor.
+- 1. Have Walton EMC make sure your home's electrical system is properly grounded. - Let Walton EMC install a meter-mounted surge suppressor.
 This protects large appliance motors and helps to lessen a catastrophic strike. - Use high quality plug-in surge suppressors on electronics and computers.
 If the appliance has phone or TV lines connected, those must be protected too.